programeriss/pix2svg/README.md

 ```

 If the path you pass to `convert` has the extensions `jpg`, `jpeg`, `gif`, or `png` the image will be returned in the svg format.
-Otherwise the output will be a jpg.
+Otherwise the output will be a error.

 ## Testing